Building a serverless application with Go, Google Cloud Run and Firebase

 • cancellation

-• if a training is canceled less than 24 hours before the time it begins, the attendee will not receive their credits back
+• if a training is canceled less than 24 hours before it begins, the attendee will not receive their credits back

 • training reschedule

-• if someone wants to reschedule a training less than 24 hours before the time it begins, it needs to be approved by the second participant (trainer or attendee)
+• if someone wants to reschedule a training less than 24 hours before it begins, the other participant (trainer or attendee) must approve it

 • calendar view